zaphosting/docs/docs/palworld-firststeps-dashboard.md

 After going through this guide, you will easily be able to manage your server efficiently and find all the necessary options and features quickly and easily.
 Here, you will get a structured overview that will help you step by step to get familiar with the server administration and expand your knowledge in a targeted manner.
 This way, you can ensure that your **Palworld server** is optimally adapted to your needs and that you get the most out of the available options.

 :::tip
 We have a separate **Palword (Xbox)** game version now available on our Gameservers, which allows you to play on Xbox/Microsoft Store game versions.
-Check out our [Change the game](gameserver-gameswitch.md) to learn how to easily switch your game.
+Check out our [Game Change](gameserver-gameswitch.md) to learn how to easily switch your game.
 Make sure to backup your saves as always.
 :::

 <YouTube videoId="SDZC4-FEdNM" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/5nkkN7JxgoigmSd/preview" title="Setup Palworld server in just a MINUTE!" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>